Thelouras58/Thelouras58.github.io/about/index.md

 * Security

 ## Education
-University of the Aegean
+University of the Aegean, Information and Communication Systems Engineering

 Engineer's degree (Integrated Master)

- Information and Communication Systems Engineering

 Specializations:

--Security of Information and Communication Systems
+- Security of Information and Communication Systems

--Computer Systems and Networks
+- Computer Systems and Networks

 Thesis: